jbcodeforce/ML-studies/docs/genAI/index.md

     * Are subject matter experts available to support the use case?
     * Who is the end user?
     * What are the current user's challenges and pains?
-    * What will be the "haha" moment for the user?
+    * What will be the "ha-ha" moment for the user?
     * Do you have data sets?
 Quality?

 ???- question "Experience in AI"